42BV/rest-convention/06-security.md

 An XSRF token is assigned to the browser on the first GET request.
 XSRF cookies MUST have the flag `secure` set.
 The API must check PUT, POST, PATCH and DELETE requests for the presence of the correct XSRF token.

+### Authentication

+Usernames and passwords are still the most commonly used way to authenticate a user especially if there is no supporting infrastructure already in place.
+However implementing proper authentication using usernames and passwords not a trivial task.
+Owasp has a [whole page](https://www.owasp.org/index.php/Authentication_Cheat_Sheet) on it.

-### Passwords must be salted and hashed using BCrypt
+#### Passwords must be salted and hashed using BCrypt

 BCrypt is a computational heavy hashing algorithm with built in salt.
 If the user database is stolen if will take a lot more effort to brute force the passwords than using conventional algorithms (MD5, SHA-1, SHA-256).
 Note that there is a better hashing algorithm called Argon2 but this is not (yet) supported by Spring-Security.

+#### A failed login attempt should always return the same response.

+When authentication fails the username may not exist, the password may be incorrect or the account may have been locked.
+If an error message is returned it should always be a generic error message ('Authentication Failed') that does not state the reason for failing.

-### Limit the number of Login attempts per unit of time.
+#### Limit the number of Login attempts per unit of time.

 If the login form is accessible from the Internet, the number of (failed) login attempts must be limited per unit of time to prevent brute forcing.
-The counting must be done in the user account, not in the session (as sessions may be reset).
+The counting must be done in the user account, not in the session (as a new session may be used for each attempt).

-### Require a minimum password length
+#### Consider using password complexity requirements and blacklists

-While having a minimum password length will not prevent [pattern based brute forcing techniques](https://www.youtube.com/watch?v=zUM7i8fsf0g) it will prevent users from picking ridiculously short passwords.
+While having a these will not prevent [pattern based brute forcing techniques](https://www.youtube.com/watch?v=zUM7i8fsf0g) it will prevent users from picking too simple or common passwords.
+Good blacklists can be found [here](https://github.com/danielmiessler/SecLists/tree/master/Passwords).

 ### Configure Cross Origin Resource Sharing if needed